Moore leads DePaul over Northwestern 83-78

 DePaul has won three straight since its 74-69 loss to Buffalo.
 Northwestern has lost four of six.

 Northwestern started Buie and A.J.
-Turner, a senior, for the first time this season with Anthony Gaines (upper body injury) out.
+Turner, a senior, for the first time this season with Anthony Gaines (shoulder) out.
 Buie scored a career-high 26 points against No. 15 Michigan State in his last game.
+Northwestern coach Chris Collins said he altered the starting lineup so Northwestern wouldn’t have an all-freshman bench.

+”He’s made a big jump over the past couple weeks,” Collins said of Buie. ”He’s fearless, which I love.
+Now he’s just got to continue to study the game and learn and get better.”

 Buie had 18 points on 7-for-10 shooting for a four-point Northwestern lead at halftime.